transient-haskell/transient-universe/README.md

 See the [Wiki](https://github.com/agocorona/transient/wiki)

 transient-universe is the distributed computing extension of transient.
-It support moving computations (Haskell closures) from a computer in the network to another even among different architectures:  Linux nodes can work with windows and browser nodes running haskell compiled with (ghcjs](https://github.com/ghcjs/ghcjs).
+It support moving computations (Haskell closures) from a computer in the network to another even among different architectures:  Linux nodes can work with windows and browser nodes running haskell compiled with [ghcjs](https://github.com/ghcjs/ghcjs).

-The primitives that perform the moving of computations are called `wormhole` and `teleport`, that best expresses the semantic.
+The primitives that perform the moving of computations are called `wormhole` and `teleport`, the names expresses the semantic.
 Hence the name of the package.

 All the nodes run the same program compiled for different architectures.
 It defines a Cloud monad that run a single distributed programs in one or many nodes.